ripx80/genpcap/Readme.md

 # genpacp

-Generate a http (GET/RESPONSE) transfered a given file in pcap format.
+Generate a http (GET/RESPONSE) transaction with a given file in pcap format.
 Extracted content with wireshark.
 And yep written in go.

 If you use bro you will get a tcp trunced error message.
 If you know how I can fix this, your are welcome ;-)